HayleyFuller/belly_button_challenge/README.md

 5. Display each key-value pair from the metadata JSON object on the page.

 6. Update all the plots when a new sample is selected.
 Create any layout for the dashboard.

+7. Deploy your app to a free static page hosting service, such as GitHub Pages.